-Email: irc6@columbia.edu
+Email: irc6@tc.columbia.edu

 Coordinator: Professor Carol Garber

 ACADEMIC CATALOG

 Health & Behavior Studies "

-APPLIED PHYSIOLOGY AND NUTRITION
+NUTRITION AND EXERCISE PHYSIOLOGY

 PROGRAM FACULTY

 FACULTY

-• Contento, Isobel
+Contento, Isobel

-Mary Swartz Rose Professor of Nutrition and Education
+Mary Swartz Rose Professor of Nutrition and

-· Wolf, Randi

-Assoc Prof of Human Nutrition- Ella McCollum Valteich Endow.
+Education

 LECTURERS

-• Sporny, Lora
+Dolins, Karen Sporny, Lora Lecturer Lecturer

-Lecturer

 EMERITI

-• Gussow, Joan Professor Emeritus
+Gussow, Joan Professor Emeritus

 ADJUNCT PROFESSORS

-• Akabas, Sharon

-Instructor

-• Berk, Evan

-Adjunct Assistant Professor of Nutrition Education
+Berk, Evan Pinto, John Adjunct Professor of Nutrition Education

-• Costa, Christina

-Director

-• Dolins, Karen

-Adjunct Associate Professor
+Adjunct Assistant Professor

-• Koch, Pamela

-Project Coordinator
+Koch, Pamela Project Coordinator

-• Pinto, John

-Adjunct Professor of Nutrition Education
+FULL-TIME INSTRUCTORS

+Akabas, Sharon Costa, Christina

+Dir.Dietetic Internship Program & Instructor Instructor

+Wolf.
+Randi

+Valteich Endow

+Assoc Prof of Human Nutrition- Ella McCollum

 INSTRUCTORS

-- Bernstein, Bonnie

-- Mesznik, Shelley

-DEGREES OFFERED
+Bernstein, Bonnie Mesznik, Shelley DEGREES OFFERED

-Applied Physiology and Nutrition (APPN)
+Nutrition and Exercise Physiology (NUTE)

 Master of Science (M.S.)

 CONTACT INFORMATION

 Phone: (212) 678-3950

-Fax:

-Email: irc6@columbia.edu

-Coordinator: Professor Carol Garber
+Email: irc6@tc.columbia.edu Coordinator: Professor Carol Garber

-COLUMBIA UNIVERSITY
+TEACHERS COLLEGE

 ACADEMIC CATALOG

 Health & Behavior Studies "

-APPLIED PHYSIOLOGY AND NUTRITION
+NUTRITION AND EXERCISE PHYSIOLOGY

 PROGRAM COURSES

-HBSV 4000 Introduction to nutrition
+HBSV 4000 Introduction to Nutrition

-Dr. Sporny.
 (Course is offered to non-majors and to those desiring admission to the Program in Nutrition and to the Dietetic Internship Program.)
 The course provides an overview of the science of nutrition and its relationship to health promotion and disease prevention.
 The primary focus is on the essential macro- and micronutrients - their chemical structures, food sources, digestion and absorption, metabolism, storage, and excretion.
-Students analyze the nutritional quality of their own food intake and develop the knowledge and skills to estimate their daily caloric requirements and nutrient needs using tools such as Dietary Reference Intakes, Food Guide Pyramid, and Dietary Guidelines for Americans.
+Students analyze the nutritional quality of their own food intake and develop the knowledge and skills to estimate their daily caloric requirements and nutrient needs using tools such as Dietary Reference Intakes, My Plate, and Dietary Guidelines for Americans.

 Faculty: Sporny, Lora

 HBSV 4010 FOOD, NUTRITION AND BEHAVIOR

 For nonmajors and majors.
 A study of physiological, psychological, and socio-cultural factors that affect eating behaviors and the development of individual and cultural food patterns.
 Topics include the chemical senses, why we like sweet, salt, and fat; self-regulation of what and how much we eat; effect of early experiences with food; food and mood; interaction of food and culture through history; eating, cooking, and time use trends; meat meanings; psychosocial and cultural factors in food choice.

-Faculty: Contento, Isobel Koch, Pamela
+Faculty: Contento, Isobel

-HBSV 4011 Women and weight, eating problems and body
+HBSV 4011 Women and weight, eating problems and body image

-IMAGE

 An intense, two-week short course held in the summer.
 This course for students and practitioners examines the psychological, sociological, physiological, and nutritional issues related to weight, eating disorders, body image and cultural messages as they relate to women.
 Potential interventions are also examined.
 The issues will be discussed using case material, films, and the current research literature.
 Taught by a licensed psychologist and a nutritionist.

 Faculty: Akabas, Sharon Bernstein, Bonnie

 HBSV 4013 NUTRITIONAL ECOLOGY

 A course for non-majors and majors.
 Nutrition and food as viewed from a global, ecological perspective.
 Topics include food/population problems and food aid, food product development and promotion here and abroad, energy and food relationships, food safety and the changing American diet, organic agriculture and natural food, biotechnology, and other topics as appropriate.

-Faculty: Gussow, Joan
+Faculty: Gussow, Joan Koch, Pamela

 HBSV 4014 COMMUNITY NUTRITION

 This course provides an understanding of where and how food and nutrition services are delivered to further the national goal of healthy people in healthy communities and of the roles of nutrition professionals in providing these services.
 Nutrition services, both private and government-sponsored, will be the primary focus.
 The course includes 40 hours of concurrent field experience.
 Nutrition students only.

-Faculty:
+Faculty: Koch, Pamela

 DEGREES OFFERED

-Applied Physiology and Nutrition (APPN)
+Nutrition and Exercise Physiology (NUTE)

 Master of Science (M.S.)

 CONTACT INFORMATION

 Phone: (212) 678-3950

 Fax: